- General information

 3. Preparing the text and tables

-The information below relates to a standard Research Article.
-For all other article types, please refer to the style and layout guidelines provided on our article types page.
+The information below relates to a standard Research or Resource article.
+For all other article types, please refer to the guidelines provided on our article types page.

 3.1 File formats